Are UV Nail Dryers Safe?

 What did this study find?

-Dr. Lipner: In the study, they had three different cell types, two human and one mouse, and they irradiated the cells with UV light from gel dryers.
+Dr. Lipner: In the study, they used three different cell types, two human and one mouse, and the investigators irradiated the cells with UV light from gel dryers.
 Basically, they were shining the light onto the cells.
-Researchers then detected the cells had both DNA and mitochondrial damage.
+Researchers then detected that the cells had both DNA and mitochondrial damage.

 So we can learn from this cell line experiment but should also keep in mind that it wasn’t an experiment done in humans.